kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 10. Proposed date of marriage

-• Both spouses must bring means of identification, such as a driver’s license, ID card or an international passport.
+• Both spouses must bring a means of identification, such as a driver's license, ID card, or international passport.

 • Pay the $50 licensing fee.